Partnerships & interoperability

 - The client decrypts the result

-The API only ever sees job identifiers and blob pointers, never plaintext prompts, payloads, or outputs.
+In this proposed design, the API would see job identifiers and blob pointers and would not receive plaintext prompts, payloads, or outputs.

 Suited to: confidential inference, GPU and batch AI, TEE and attested compute providers.